-For an out-of-this-earth experience, make sure you see in person the lunar landscape of Sarakiniko.
+For an out-of-this-earth experience, make sure you see the lunar landscape of Sarakiniko in person.

-Sarakiniko is a beach like no other and certainly one of the most beautiful ones in Milos and the entire country.
+Sarakiniko is a beach like no other and certainly one of the most beautiful ones not only in Milos but in the entire country.

 Its unique rock formations have volcanic origins.
-The combination of the unusually white rocks, white sand, and clear turquoise waters create a lunar landscape that is a rare sight.
+The combination of unusually white rocks, white sand and clear turquoise waters create a lunar landscape that is a rare sight.

 For the more adventurous visitors, there are some good jumping and diving spots from a high point above the sea.

-Sarakiniko is an unspoiled area, with no sun umbrellas, loungers, and other similar comforts but in a convenient location that can easily be accessed by car or bus.
+Sarakiniko is an unspoiled area, with no sun umbrellas, loungers, or other similar comforts.
+However, it is located in a convenient location that can easily be accessed by car or bus.

 Its wild beauty is a must-see!

-If you fell in love with the colorful fishermen’s houses at Klima and are looking for an unconventional place to stay we have some great news!
+If you fell in love with the colorful fishermen’s houses at Klima and are looking for an unconventional place to stay we have some great news for you!

-It is absolutely possible to stay in a sirma and spend your vacation right by the sea.
-This is for our team the absolute island experience and must be added to the top of your to-do list.
+It is absolutely possible to stay in a syrma house and spend your vacation right by the sea.
+We believe that this is the absolute island experience and must be added to the top of your to-do list.